coldbrewdev/telegram-photo-bot/README.md

 # telegram-photo-bot
 The telegram-photo-bot is a bot that sends random images from a folder to a channel or chat.

+The motivation is to schedule the script to run, for example, daily to send you some of your favorite family photos.
 ## Installation

 Install via git.